WordPress currently powers more than 26% of the web, with users sharing 41 million new posts every month.

 Your post title should be descriptive and ideally include your keywords.
 For example, this post is about posting a blog so my title is ‘How To Post A Blog On WordPress‘.

-Next up is the visual editor or main content box.
+Next up is the main content box.
 In here you add your post text and images.
 The content box is set up to be a stripped back version of a word processor, like Microsoft Word.
 Giving you the ability to bold, underline text, change the alignment and bullet points for example.

 At the bottom of your content box, you can see a quick overview of your post word count and a notification of when the post last autosaved.